-Prerequisites: MATH1206 or equivalent, 9 credits in Chemistry and an introductory course in computing applications.
-Exclusions: Unavailable to students with credit for CHEM302 or MATH252.
+MATH1206 or equivalent, 9 credits in Chemistry and an introductory course in computing applications.

+Unavailable to students with credit for CHEM302 or MATH252.

-An overview of modern computer applications in chemistry.
+Cross-listed with MATH2214 An overview of modern computer applications in chemistry.
 Topics will include use of software packages for molecular modeling, solution of simultaneous linear equations, linear and nonlinear least squares, regression on systems with two and three parameters and interpolation of experimental data.
 Course includes lab component.
-Normally offered every other year.